camRight/MetaCodeQuiz/README.md

 4. &

+4. If a test-taker wanted to take "full-advantage" of their resources...
+In other words potentially <i>cheat<i> how would they do it?

+1. Eliminate the most improbable answers then make an educated guess.
+2. Ask their instructor/mentor.
+3. Google it.
+4. Inspect ELement for class/id.
 ## Cheating -- Revise Later

 User can cheat by inspecting elements.
 If answer is called by class and other answers are called by something else--user can find the right answer without actually knowing it.
 Consider revising in the future.